 The town is typical of medieval Swahili settlements.
 It was walled, and originally covered just under a quarter of a square kilometre – some 45 acres.
 The majority of its estimated 2500 inhabitants probably lived in mud-and-thatch huts, on the southern, poorer side of town, away from Mecca.
 These have long been overwhelmed and dissolved by the jungle.
 The palace and the stone town were in the northern part of the settlement.
 When the site was reoccupied at the end of the sixteenth century – archeologists have established that there was a hiatus of about fifty years – a new inner wall was built, enclosing just this prestigious zone.

 It’s easy to spend hours at Gedi, and rewarding to walk down some of the well-swept paths through the thick jungle away from the main ruins.
 In the undergrowth, you catch spooky glimpses of other buildings still unexcavated.
-ASSETS, the Arabuko Sokoke Schools & Ecotourism Scheme (wassets-kenya.org), has built a nature trail and an observation platform, high in a baobab overlooking the palace.
+ASSETS, the Arabuko Sokoke Schools and Ecotourism Scheme, has built a nature trail and an observation platform, high in a baobab tree overlooking the palace.
 With patience you may see a golden-rumped elephant shrew.
 Gedi also has monkeys, bushbabies, tiny duiker antelope and, according to local legend, a huge, mournful, sheep-like animal that follows you like a shadow down the paths.
+Watch out for the ants that have colonized many of the ruins, forming seething brown columns and gathering in enormous clumps.
+Be careful where you put your feet when stepping over walls and try not to stand on the walls themselves: they are very fragile.

 The Palace, with its striking entrance porch, sunken courts and honeycomb of little rooms, is the most impressive single building.
 The concentration of houses outside its east wall is where most of Gedi’s interesting finds were made and they are named accordingly: house of the scissors, house of the ivory box, house of the dhow (with a picture of a dhow on the wall).
 If you have been to Lamu, the tight layout of buildings and streets will be familiar, although in Gedi all the houses had just one storey.
 As usual, sanitary arrangements are much in evidence: Gedi’s toilets are all of identical design, and superior to the long-drops you still find in Kenya today.
 While many of the houses have been modified over the centuries, these bathrooms seem original.
 Look out for the house of the sunken court, one of the most elaborate dwellings, with its self-conscious emulation of the palace’s courtyards.